StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 I hope this makes sense.
 If it doesn't please refer to: https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/caddy_v2

-For now your CaddyFile can be blank as you don't have any other containers set up for now.
+For now your Caddyfile can be blank as you don't have any other containers set up for now.

 **Starting Caddy**
 Make sure you're in /home/sammy/docker/caddy